seieroe/work-and-co-exercice/README.md

 ```
 CSS is a challenge for me so I decided to look at some of  the other forked repositories to check out some good solutions.
 For the product images, I decided to create a new component ProductImage, an idea I got from reviewing the code of @triciacodes.
 ProductImage takes the prop of { product } from ProductItem, and I also made all the proper channels to link the ProductItem component into the project.

 For the modal, I decided to use the Reach UI modal library (built by Ryan Florence, the create of React Router) which helps me because it is 100% compliant for accessibility, and also because I have never built a modal using Redux.
+While commiting this change, I made a commit message error and I wanted to change the message before I pushed.
+I used ``` git commit --amend ``` to do this which I have never done before!